The 3 credit bureaus: Equifax, Experian and TransUnion

 None of the credit bureaus should be considered the “most important.”
 Reviewing reports from all three bureaus can help you better understand what information might be used to calculate your credit scores.
 But remember, lenders have their own criteria to decide on things like loan and credit applications.

-The three major credit bureaus in a nutshell
+Key takeaways: The three major credit bureaus

 Related Content